hckiang/slopen/README.md

 While it is possible to just replace the `xdg-open` executable with `slopen`, this is usually not enough to change the behaviour of some applications such as Firefox, which uses the C API directly to access the default application database instead of accessing it through the xdg-open binary.

 Since too many applications is using the same xdg-mime database through different interfaces, perhaps the easiest way to make everything use slopen is to directly setting the default application of every MIME types to `slopen` in the xdg-mime database.
-Doing so also imply that `xdg-open` will forward everything to `slopen`.
+Doing this will also makes `xdg-open` forward everything to `slopen`.

-It is easy to do so: first, create the file `~/.local/share/applications/slopen.desktop` with the following content
+To do this, create the file `~/.local/share/applications/slopen.desktop` with the following content:
 ```
 [Desktop Entry]
 Name=Slopen